learnbyexample/py_regular_expressions/py_regex.md

 ## Named character sets

 A named character set is defined by a name enclosed between `[:` and `:]` and has to be used within a character class `[]`, along with any other characters as needed.
 Using `[:^` instead of `[:` will negate the named character set.
-See [regular-expressions: POSIX Bracket](https://www.regular-expressions.info/posixbrackets.html) for full list, and refer to [pypi: regex](https://pypi.org/project/regex/) for notes on Unicode.
+See [regular-expressions: POSIX Bracket](https://www.regular-expressions.info/posixbrackets.html) for a complete list, and refer to [pypi: regex](https://pypi.org/project/regex/) for notes on Unicode.

 ```ruby
 # similar to: r'\d+' or r'[0-9]+'